Greener fridges in shops and supermarkets

 As with the domestic energy labels, it's the annual kWh figure on the labels that really matters.
 A QR code also links to more information, but the European system is more structured than the UK’s about what detail should be included.

-The difference between the most and least efficient options available is pretty huge and could save around £2,000 a year in energy bills for one 2.5m display fridge, or up to almost £4,000 for a display freezer of the same size.
+The difference between the most and least efficient options available is pretty huge and could save retailers a considerable amount on their electricity bill.

 Cost and best options for commercial fridges

 Commercial fridges cost thousands, but with the savings available in running costs, and possibly also small business grant schemes to help reduce carbon emissions, an upgrade is definitely worth looking into.
 If you are a retailer the first place to ask is your local authority.
 Grants could come under the name of decarbonisation, or support for ‘green entrepreneurs’.
 Some are looking for ‘innovation’ – if this is the case you could talk to your nearest university about collaboration over designing bespoke systems for optimisation.

 The best choice is probably a well-insulated cabinet with doors, and a remote motor if space allows, so that heat is not being pumped out into the same place the fridge is trying to cool down in.
 This can also help prolong the life of fresh vegetables or other heat sensitive food products that may be in the shop, like chocolate, or even remove the need for air conditioning in the summer.
 Whatever type of retail fridge you have, keep clear the compressor area where the heat escapes, or you’ll get a thick build up of dust which causes obstruction.